andrewbonisignori/DiffAPI/README.md

 Below, two blocks of data encoded in a base 64 string will be sent to analysis.
 The *"left"*  data will be *123456789* and the right data will be *12#456###*.
 Since the blocks are of the same size, the analisys will be exeuted.
-We can observe two differences between these blocks, the first at index 2 with only one character different and the second one at index 6 with three characters differentes.
+We can observe two differences between these blocks, the first at index 2 with only one different character  and the second at index 6 with three differentes characters.

-In order to execute the analisys we will need three call to API, as show below.
+In order to execute the analisys we will need three calls to API, as show below.

 ### First Call - Update *"left"*  data using {id} 1
 Data being sent: 123456789